The following procedures may be varied from time to time. This is current as of 14 September 2021.

 The club is required to enable a record to be kept of everyone who visits the site for Track and Trace purposes.
 Please download the NHS Covid-19 App to your smart phone and use it to scan the QR code displayed on posters around the site, every time you visit the club.

 The Clubhouse is partially open: access is limited to the toilets and hand-wash basins, the changing rooms and showers and the office.
 You should enter the toilets by the outside doors on the half landing facing the roundabout.
 There is no access from the internal stairwell.

 There is no access to the Coxswain’s shed or the other club buildings.

-The changing rooms are reopening on 24th April.
+The changing rooms are open.
 We continue to ask members where possible to change at home or in their cars.
 There is limited access controlled by a token system.
 Before using the changing rooms, please watch this short video and review the guide to use of the changing rooms.